BitR1ft/BitR1FT/README.md

 ## About Me

-I'm a Cybersecurity undergrad at **Air University, Islamabad** (4th semester), currently interning as a Full Stack Developer at **NASTP**.
+I'm a Cybersecurity undergrad at **Air University, Islamabad** (4th semester), currently interning as a VAPT at **NCCIA**.
 My path started in reverse engineering — x86 assembly, crackmes, tracing execution flows — but I've shifted my main focus to penetration testing.

 Right now I'm deep into:
 - **Web application pentesting** and bug bounty research